Pierpaolo Bisoli: Coaching career

 He was subsequently appointed as head coach of Serie C club Padova for the 2017–18 season, during which he led the club to win the league title and direct promotion to Serie B. Confirmed for the following campaign in the Italian second tier, he was successively sacked on 6 November 2018 due to poor results.
 He was reinstated as the head coach of Padova on 28 December 2018.

 He was named head coach of struggling Serie B club Cremonese on 5 March 2020 and successively confirmed for the 2020–21 Serie B season after guiding the team to safety.
 However, he was sacked on 7 January 2021 due to poor results.

 On 17 February 2022, he was unveiled as the new head coach of Serie B club Cosenza until the end of the season.
 On 15 June 2022, after guiding them to safety, Cosenza announced that Bisoli will not continue coaching the club.

 On 29 August 2022, Bisoli was announced as the new head coach of newly-promoted Serie B club Südtirol.
 After guiding Südtirol to an impressive season and a spot in the promotion playoffs, he was confirmed in charge of the club for the 2023–24 Serie B season, during which he failed to maintain the club in the higher positions of the league table.
 He was sacked on 4 December 2023 following a 0–1 home loss to Como, leaving Südtirol in 13th place.

 On 14 April 2024, Bisoli signed for Serie B club Modena, agreeing on a contract until 30 June 2025.
 He was dismissed on 4 November 2024, with Modena second to bottom in the Serie B league.

 On 9 December 2024, Bisoli was hired as the new head coach of Serie B club Brescia, the team being captained by his son Dimitri.

+On 23 March 2026, Bisoli was unveiled as the new head coach of relegation-threatened Serie B club Reggiana until the end of the season.